-Named Lectures are presented by renowned speakers at the annual World Congress of Nephrology (WCN).
+Named Lectures are presented on an alternating basis by renowned speakers at the annual World Congress of Nephrology (WCN).
 The WCN Scientific Program Working Group selects speakers based on their valuable contribution to nephrology and related fields.
 The talks presented are relevant to the themes of the WCN program.

 The Claude Amiel Lecture has featured at WCN since the 1990s.
 Dr. Amiel [1930-1996] was a distinguished clinician-scientist who made significant academic contributions in nephrology.
 He served the ISN with distinction for more than 20 years, notably as Secretary-General and Vice-President.

 Dr. Seldin [1920-2018] was a distinguished clinician-scientist who made major academic contributions in nephrology and served the ISN with distinction, including as a former President.

 Dr. Hebert [1946-2008] was a distinguished nephrologist whose research led to the development of a new class of drugs to modulate calcium-sensing receptor activity.